apache/flink/docs/monitoring/metrics.md

 ## Latency tracking

-Flink allows to track the latency of records traveling through the system.
+Flink allows to track the latency of records travelling through the system.
 This feature is disabled by default.
 To enable the latency tracking you must set the `latencyTrackingInterval` to a positive number in either the [Flink configuration]({{ site.baseurl }}/ops/config.html#metrics-latency-interval) or `ExecutionConfig`.